 San Francisco 49ers

-All signs pointed to an offseason of major change in San Francisco, what with a former quarterback now as the new head coach (Jim Harbaugh), plus a former top pick appearing to be headed out the door (Alex Smith).
+All signs pointed to an offseason of major change in San Francisco.
+A former quarterback is now the new head coach (Jim Harbaugh).
+Also, the former top pick (Alex Smith) appears to be headed out the door.
 The 49ers drafted a QB of the future in Colin Kaepernick, and he’ll be ready for his rookie season despite a recent surgery on his lower left leg.
 But the big surprise is Smith, who admitted that he was likely to stick around in San Francisco.
 Harbaugh recently backed that claim, telling USA Today that “we very much want Alex Smith to be a 49er”.

 The Titans shocked a lot of people by taking Jake Locker with the 8th pick in the draft.
 Locker himself is excited, and plans to work out with teammates in the near future.
 But will the rookie be the starter, or will it be someone else?
 Vince Young is out the door, but says he’ll be ready for a new team.
 Kerry Collins is a pending unrestricted free agent, per FoxSports.com.
 One report also says the Titans are interested in Matt Hasselbeck.

 The Redskins remain a question mark in the QB department, but there’s a lot of talk circulating around the position.
 Donovan McNabb, widely considered a trade candidate, has stated he wouldn’t rule out a return to DC.
 Rex Grossman was last year’s backup, but all reports instead are pointing to John Beck being the starter next season – and Beck himself thinks that it indeed will happen.
 Then again, both McNabb and Grossman think they are starting, too.

-It was enough of a shock that the Vikings selected Christian Ponder with the 12th pick in the first round of the NFL Draft.
+It was a shock that the Vikings selected Christian Ponder with the 12th pick in the NFL Draft.
 Now, there’s a good chance that he also starts Week 1.
 But is this the real deal, or just a smoke screen?
 The Vikings could be seeking to deal for a veteran such as Donovan McNabb?
 Stay tuned.